 You shall love your neighbor as you love yourself (Leviticus 19:18); Rabbi Akiva said, “This is an important principle of the Torah.”
 Ben Azai said, “This is the narrative of the generations of man on the day that God created man, in the likeness of God He created him” (Genesis 5:1), is even more important (Sifra, Kedoshim).

-This Motzai Shabbos and Sunday, we will observe the fast of the 9th of Av.
-It is on this day, thousands of years ago, that our beloved Beis HaMikdash (Temple) was set ablaze.
-So much of the hardship, so many of the heartbreaking difficulties were the result of infighting, factionalism and indifference to the other.
-We can do better, we can be better.
+This Motzai Shabbos and Sunday, we will observe the 9th of Av.
+It is on this day thousands of years ago that our beloved Beis HaMikdash (Temple) was set ablaze.
+So much of the hardship, so many of the heartbreaking difficulties were the result of infighting, factionalism, and indifference to the other.
 We don’t have to agree – we just must respect.
+We can do better; we can be better.

 What is the most important mitzvah of the Torah?
-I’m not sure – much greater men have pondered this question and the answer still seems far from reach.
+I’m not sure – much greater men have pondered this question, and the answer still seems far from reach.
 But here is what I do know.
-The path forward must be lined with love for our fellow Jew.
-And before we can love we must learn to respect.
-We need not compromise our beliefs and values we hold dear to make someone else feel happy, accepted or validated.
+The path forward must be lined with love for our fellow Jew, but before we can love, we must learn to respect.
+We need not compromise our beliefs and values we hold dear to make someone else feel happy, accepted, or validated.
 But we must respect the other no matter how deep the divide or disagreement.
 Why? “…for in the likeness of God, He created him;” we are each a beautiful Tzelem Elokim (image of God).
-May we be privileged to see this Divine identity within ourselves and may we be courageous enough to see it within one another.
+May we be privileged to see this Divine identity within ourselves, and may we be courageous enough to see it within one another.
+(Reprinted from 5778)

 “Mi’shenichnas Av, Mi’maatin B’Simcha, (When the month of Av enters we diminish our joy).”
 (Mishna, Tractate Taanis 26a)